sudara/sometimes/README.md

 ## Usage

-This gem is partly for fun, but also because I believe in UIs being fun, having personality, etc. They should be predictable where it matters, but adding some spice here and there is always a good thing.
+This gem is partly to make [alonetone](http://alonetone.com) more fun.
+But also because I believe in UIs being fun, having personality, etc. Apps should be predictable where it counts.
+But come on, adding some spice here and there is always a good thing.

 So, maybe you want to say something sometimes.